bocoup/reconbot/DEBUG_EIDSON_WIFI.md

 # debug

+Are you using pin 7?
+Stop!
+It messes up the wifi

 At makerfaire we observed weird wifi issues that were not seen during development.
 The Wifi would cutout when we started our johnny-five server.
 The following steps would fix it.

 With a newly booted board running on battery power, and a serial console.